wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

 By default, the local authenticator in WSO2 identity server is the basic authenticator.
 It authenticates end users who are stored in a connected user store using the provided username and password.

 WSO2 identity server supports extensibility in local authentication, so that you can implement a different authentication logic by writing a custom local authenticator.
+You can implement custom authentication logic tailored to your requirement such as,

+1. Authenticating users only if they belong to a particular role.
-You can authenticate users based on the combination of password and any claim that helps you to uniquely identify the user such as their telephone number, employee registration number, email address by writing a custom local authenticator.
+2. Authenticating based on any claim such as the user's telephone number or employee registration number.
+3. Calling another API to authenticate the user.

 ---

 ## Scenario

-Let’s consider a scenario where you need to authenticate the users by their phone number and password.
-Since the basic authenticator uses only the username, you can write a custom local authenticator to implement this logic.
+Let’s consider a scenario where there’s an application called `Playground` that is used to import/export photos.
+You need to authenticate the app users by their username and password, and allow login only if they belong to a role called `photoSharingRole`.
+You can write a custom local authenticator to implement this logic.

 First, let’s identify the primary difference between the basic authenticator and the local authenticator we are going to implement.
-In the basic authenticator, the claim used to uniquely identify the user is the claim username with the claim URI  http://wso2.org/claims/username.
+In the basic authenticator, we are using the claim username with the claim URI  `http://wso2.org/claims/username` in order to uniquely identify the user.
-But in the authenticator we are going to implement, we will use the telephone number claim (claim uri : http://wso2.org/claims/telephone ) to uniquely identify the user, instead of the username claim
+But in the custom local authenticator we are going to implement, we will go a bit ahead and also check whether the user belongs to the role `photoSharingRole` and allow login only he/she does.

 ---